briqr/briqr.github.io/_pages/about.md

 Research Internships:
 ======
-In 2019-2020 I joined the Human Body Tracking team at Facebook Reality Labs Sausalito, CA for six months and worked on differentiable rendering and optical flow.
+In 2019-2020 I joined the Human Body Tracking team at Facebook Reality Labs in Sausalito, CA for six months, and worked on differentiable rendering and optical flow.